Emerging Museum Professionals

-- Have you been in the museum profession less than ten years?
+- Have you been in the museum field less than five years?

-- Are you interested in connecting with your peers?
+- Are you interested in connecting with other museum colleagues?

 - Have you been looking for additional resources to guide your career path?